thorchain/docs/liquidity.md

 ### Why is this better?

 - Slip on each part is minimal
-- Total slip fees can drop from several percent to ~0.1%
+- Total slip fees can drop from several percent to ~0.1% (or whatever minimum slip set by the protocol)
 - User pays only one network fee, not per sub-swap
 - Arbitrageurs between sub-swaps rebalance the pool, improving execution prices for later parts